theogdz/self-driving-car/p01-Finding-Lane-Lines/README.md

 The Goal
 ---
-When we drive, we use our eyes to decide where to go.
-The lines on the road that show us where the lanes are act as our constant reference for where to steer the vehicle.
-The goal of this project is to automatically detect lane lines a road.
+The goal of this project is to automatically detect lane lines on a road.

 Input Image                |  Output Image :-------------------------:|:-------------------------: